Skip to content

-On Friday, 6 December 1912, and after what seemed like a long search, German Egyptologist Ludwig Borchardt together with a team of other archaeologists discovered the legendary bust of Nefertiti, the royal wife of the ancient Egyptian Pharaoh Amenhotep IV or Akhenaten as he later decided to call himself.
+On Friday, 6 December 1912, after what seemed like a long search, German Egyptologist Ludwig Borchardt, together with a team of other archaeologists, discovered the legendary bust of Nefertiti, the royal wife of the ancient Egyptian Pharaoh Amenhotep IV, or Akhenaten as he later decided to call himself.

-Currently displayed at the Neues Museum in Berlin, the vividly-coloured, life-size bust is a remarkable work of art that captures Nefertiti’s elegance and her status as an influential Queen.
-It has placed her as an international beauty icon, making her face one of the most recognised ones in the entire world and becoming itself one of the most copied and replicated artworks there are.
+Currently displayed at the Neues Museum in Berlin, the vividly coloured, life-size bust is a remarkable work of art that captures Nefertiti’s elegance and her status as an influential Queen.
+It has placed her as an international beauty icon, making her face one of the most recognised ones in the entire world and becoming one of the most copied and replicated artworks.

-The enchanting bust shows realistic facial features of Nefertiti, with thick, arched eyebrows, beautiful eyes having the shape of almonds, high cheekbones, a straight nose, delicate lips and a long, slender neck.
-There is also the mysterious yet mesmerising smile on the Queen’s face that challenges anyone who has ever set an eye on the bust to interpret it.
+The enchanting bust shows realistic facial features of Nefertiti, with thick, arched eyebrows, beautiful eyes shaped like almonds, high cheekbones, a straight nose, delicate lips, and a long, slender neck.
+The Queen’s mysterious yet mesmerising smile challenges anyone who has ever looked at the bust to interpret it.

 Nefertiti is as mighty as she is mysterious.
 She lived during one of the most controversial periods in ancient Egypt.
-In fact, she had a great hand in making a radical change in ancient Egyptian society, and this is precisely the story we are telling you today.
+She had a significant hand in making a radical change in ancient Egyptian society, and this is precisely the story we are telling you today.
 So bring a big cup of coffee because we are going over three millennia back in time.

 Queen Nefertiti